 Should You Buy the Suunto Traverse Alpha?

 Again, this is not a casual sports watch.
-It was designed with military applications in mind, which means that it has features and functions that are far above than that of a traditional sports watch.
+It was designed with military applications in mind, which means that it has features and functions that are far above that of a traditional sports watch.
 There’s a minor learning curve, but once you get around it, any camper, hiker, hunter, or runner is in for a treat.

 Whenever I hit the trail, the Traverse Alpha goes with me.